marti-src/marti-profile/README.md

-### <div align="center">I'm Marti, a freelance software developer 👨‍💻 working remotely since 2022 🚀</div>

  - 🚀 Discover the Innovative Projects in My Portfolio!

 Welcome to my professional portfolio!
 On this page, you can find a list of my most notable projects in the fields of programming and technology.
 To browse through these projects, please <strong style="font-size: larger;">visit the "Organizations" section on the left side of the page</strong>.
 Here, you will find a separate organization setup for each platform that I have developed for.